Adagiri/certifications/anki1.md

 What's the performance impact of encryption?	~1-2% overhead, handled by AWS hardware acceleration.
 Unnoticeable for most applications.

 What are the 4 stages of implementing security for startups?
 Week 1: IAM setup, MFA, basic monitoring.
 Week 2: Network security, encryption.
 Week 3: Secrets management, logging.
 Week 4: Backup strategy, documentation.

+# AWS Global Infrastructure & History - Anki Cards

+When was AWS first launched internally at Amazon and what was the motivation?
+AWS was launched internally in 2002 at amazon.com because they realized that IT departments could be externalized.
+Amazon's infrastructure was one of their core strengths and they thought they could do IT for other people.

+What was AWS's first public offering and when was it launched?
+SQS (Simple Queue Service) was AWS's first public offering, launched in 2004.

+What three services did AWS launch when they expanded their offering in 2006?
+In 2006, AWS relaunched with SQS, S3 (Simple Storage Service), and EC2 (Elastic Compute Cloud).

+What is AWS's current market position according to Gartner's Magic Quadrant?
+AWS is a leader in Gartner's Magic Quadrant and has been the case for many years.
+As of 2023, AWS has $90 billion in revenue and accounts for about 31% of the market in Q1 2024, with Microsoft being second at 25%.

+How long has AWS been a pioneer and leader in the cloud market?
+AWS has been a pioneer and leader of the cloud market for 13 consecutive years and has over 1 million active users.

+What are the main components of AWS global infrastructure?
+AWS global infrastructure consists of: AWS Regions, Availability Zones, Data Centers, Edge Locations, and Points of Presence.

+What is an AWS Region?
+An AWS Region is a cluster of data centers located in a specific geographic area (e.g., Ohio, Singapore, Sydney, Tokyo).
+Regions have names like US-East-1 or EU-West-3, and most AWS services are region-scoped.

+What are the four key factors to consider when choosing an AWS Region?
+1) Compliance (government data locality requirements), 2) Latency (deploy close to your users), 3) Service availability (not all regions have all services), 4) Pricing (varies between regions).

+How many Availability Zones does each AWS Region typically have?
+Each AWS Region usually has 3 Availability Zones (minimum is 3, maximum is 6, but typically 3).

+What is an Availability Zone in AWS?
+An Availability Zone is one or more discrete data centers with redundant power, networking, and connectivity.
+They are separate from each other to be isolated from disasters but connected with high bandwidth, ultra-low latency networking.

+Using Sydney region as an example, what would the Availability Zone naming convention look like?
+Sydney region code is ap-southeast-2.
+The three Availability Zones would be: ap-southeast-2a, ap-southeast-2b, and ap-southeast-2c.

+How many Points of Presence (Edge Locations) does AWS have globally?
+AWS has more than 400 Points of Presence in 90 cities across 40 countries, used to deliver content to end users with the lowest latency possible.

+What are examples of AWS Global Services?
+Global services include: IAM (Identity and Access Management), Route 53, CloudFront, and WAF (Web Application Firewall).

+What are examples of AWS Regional Services?
+Regional services include: Amazon EC2, Elastic Beanstalk, Lambda, and Rekognition.

+In the AWS Console, how can you identify if a service is global or regional?
+Global services show "Global" in the top-right corner of the console.
+Regional services show the specific region name (e.g., "Ireland" or "Northern Virginia").

+What are the two main ways to find AWS services in the console?
+1) Click "Services" in the top-left to browse by alphabetical order or category, 2) Use the search bar to type the service name and get direct results.

+Where can you check if a specific AWS service is available in your chosen region?
+You can check the AWS Regional Services table (found by searching "AWS global infrastructure" or "AWS regional services") which lists services by region.

+Why is it important to stay in the same region throughout an AWS course or project?
+Because regional services show different resources based on the selected region.
+If you switch regions, you'll see a different view of your resources, which can be confusing during learning or development.

+What should you consider when selecting a region for lowest latency?
+Choose a region that is geographically close to you or your users.
+For example, if you're in Europe, choose Ireland (EU-West-1); if you're in Africa near Cape Town, choose the Cape Town region.

+How are Availability Zones designed to handle disasters?
+Availability Zones are isolated from each other so that if something happens to one AZ (like ap-southeast-2a), it won't cascade to other AZs (ap-southeast-2b or ap-southeast-2c) in the same region.

+What happens when you use an AWS service in one region vs another region?
+When you use a service in one region and try to use it in another region, it's like using the service for the first time - you won't see the same resources or configurations from the previous region.

+What is the purpose of AWS's private network connecting regions?
+AWS regions are connected through a private AWS network that enables secure, high-speed communication between regions for services that need to operate across multiple geographic locations.

+What types of companies and applications use AWS?
+AWS is used by diverse companies including Netflix, McDonald's, 21st Century Fox, Activision, Dropbox, Airbnb, and NASA.
+Use cases include enterprise IT, backup and storage, big data analytics, website hosting, mobile/social app backends, and gaming servers.